jbmilgrom/blogg/src/post/identity-state-time.md

 bankAccount.checkBalance(); // 80
 ```

-`balance` is accessible only through the functions `checkBalance` and `withdraw`, which proscribe the manner in which such access can occur. `bankAccount` behaves like a “bank account” even though the functions `checkBalance` and `withdraw` have gained privileged access to private data through the use of a function closure instead of through explicit syntactic constructs in this case.
+`balance` is accessible only through the functions `checkBalance` and `withdraw`, which proscribe the manner in which such access can occur. `bankAccount` behaves like a “bank account” even though the functions `checkBalance` and `withdraw` have gained privileged access to private data through the use of a function closure, instead of through explicit syntactic constructs.
 Object-oriented syntax is also insufficient in and of itself to achieve object-oriented semantics.
 A `bankAccount` “object” that avoids maintaining any underlying balance state

 ```ts
 class BankAccount {